 Seek medical attention right away if any of these SEVERE side effects occur while taking polyethylene glycol 3350 (the active ingredient contained in ClearLax)

-> Cramps; diarrhea; excessive or frequent bowel movements; gas; nausea; stomach bloating.
+Cramps; gas; more frequent bowel movements; nausea; stomach pain or bloating.

-> For Healthcare Professionals
+For Healthcare Professionals

 Applies to polyethylene glycol 3350: oral powder for reconstitution

 Gastrointestinal side effects have included nausea, abdominal bloating, cramping, diarrhea and flatulence.

 Diarrhea and excessive stool frequency has been reported following high doses.
 This occurrence has been particularly prevalent in elderly nursing home patients.